Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

 You can use the Set Alpha node's color button with this kind of node map to add a consistent color to a BW image.

-In the example map to the right, use the *Alpha* value of the SetAlpha node to give a desired degree of colorization.
+In the example map to the right, use the *Alpha* value of the Set Alpha node to give a desired degree of colorization.
-Thread the input image and the Set Alpha node into an AlphaOver node to colorize any black and white image in this manner.
-Note the *ConvertPre* -Multiply checkbox is enabled, which tells the AlphaOver node not to multiply the alpha values of the two images together.
+Thread the input image and the Set Alpha node into an Alpha Over node to colorize any black and white image in this manner.
+Note the *Convert Premultiplied* checkbox is enabled, which tells the Alpha Over node not to multiply the alpha values of the two images together.